Bengal BJP postpones protest march to state secretariat | Politics

 - India

-The BJP in Bengal on Monday decided to postpone its march to state secretariat ‘Nabanna’, in protest against the “corrupt” TMC regime, from September 7 to September 13 as the earlier was coinciding with a religious programme.
+The BJP in Bengal on Monday decided to postpone its march to state secretariat ‘Nabanna’, in protest against the TMC regime, from September 7 to September 13, as the earlier date was coinciding with a religious programme.

 At the BJP office bearers' meeting during the day, the party’s top brass decided to reschedule the protest march by almost a week to avoid any disruption to Karam festival.